Do you think couples counseling works? Know more about couple counseling to save and cherish your relationship.

 - Accept that you and your partner are two different people who cannot always like the same things.
 The more you embrace each other’s uniqueness, the more your relationship will flourish.

 - When your partner tells you something, don’t just nod and agree with them absentmindedly.
-You need to practice active listening so that they know that you care about their thoughts, experiences, and emotions.
+You need to practice active listening to know that you care about their thoughts, experiences, and emotions.

 - In case you and your partner seem to have a misunderstanding all the time, you must learn how to choose your words and communicate better.
 Otherwise, you may end up separating.